mcale6/bio_lib/README.md

 ## Limitations
 - Maximum of 6000 atoms for M1 GPU calculations
 - SASA calculation has ~25% overhead compilation time
-- SASA calculation is the slowest part of the code, because the embeeding yields 37 atoms per residue increasing the calculation
+- SASA calculation is the slowest part of the code, because the AF2 Protein-embedding yields 37 atoms per residue, increasing the calculation time by a factor of 37 * sphere_points.
 - Higher memory requirements for fully vectorized mode
 - PDB Files should be cleaned before using the code with jax (cpu version handles this) (work in progress)